-- The State of Arkansas requires a 28% match of total project funds for most subrecipients. - VAWA does not require match from applicants funded under the victim services provision or from the state's sexual assault and domestic violence coalitions. - Matching contributions must be directly related to the subgrant project and cannot be derived from other federal funds unless specifically allowable by DOJ. - Applicants are encouraged to keep local match at the minimum needed to meet the federal funds requested.
+- The State of Arkansas requires a 28% match of total project funds for most subrecipients. - VAWA does not require match from applicants funded under the victim services provision or from the state's sexual assault and domestic violence coalitions. - Matching contributions must be directly related to the subgrant project and cannot be derived from other federal funds unless specifically allowable by DOJ. - Matching contributions must be allowable project expenses based on funding requirements. - Applicants are encouraged to keep local match at the minimum needed to meet the federal funds requested.
 Once budgeted within a subgrant budget, the source of match becomes a part of the subgrant project, which disqualifies its use for any other project.